Bronze Year 17

 –REFERENCE: In Batman #362.
 Riddler is paroled for some reason.
 Hoping to shake his addiction to riddle-themed crime (and being required to hold a steady job by the parole board), he takes an upstate gig at a winery.

 –REFERENCE: In The Brave and The Bold #200 Part 2.
 Bruce meets sexy single Clarisse, who wants to go on a date with him.
-However, Bruce politely rejects her, citing that he is dating Vicki Vale right now.
+However, Bruce decorously rejects her, citing that he is dating Vicki Vale right now.

 –REFERENCE: In The Brave and The Bold #195.
 Batman crosses paths with gangsters Hodges and Johnny Gunnarson (Johnny the Gun).